1.3 What is a friend?

 Digital social networks remove many of the physical and time barriers to staying connected with friends face-to-face.
 So do we need to revise Dunbar’s number in this new digital world of friendships?

 Clearly, what you believe depends on how you define ‘friend’.
 Social networks allow children to connect to hundreds of ‘friends’, but are these friendships the same as face-to-face friendships?
+Are online friendships a reflection, an extension or something totally different to face-to-face relationships?

 You’ll move now beyond social networks to consider how children engage in virtual environments.